johnpapa/angular-ngrx-data/README.md

 This repository contains the _ngrx-data_ source code and a demonstration application that exercises many of the library features.

+What you'll find in this repo's folders:

+- docs --> contains the docs for the library and the demo
+- lib ---> contains the ngrx-data library that we publish to npm
+- src ---> contains the demo

 The library tests in the `lib` folder reveal additional features and edge cases.